MiguelGuimaraes37/find-a-coach/README.md

 16. -> Update requests overview in order to only see the requests of a specific coach id, done
 17. -> Integrate http request in order to store a new/update coach with FireBase , done
 18. -> Coaches are loaded by firebase through a http request, done
+19. -> Adding a loading spinner when fetching coaches, done